Dyalog/link/help/Link.md

 ## Syntax

-`Link` provides a set of utility functions (see [the wiki](https://github.com/Dyalog/link/wiki) for a list) in the namespace `⎕SE.Link`, and if SALT and user commands are enabled then, additionally, a `LINK` group of user commands are available.
+`Link` provides a set of utility functions (see [the API reference](API.md) for a list) in the namespace `⎕SE.Link`, and if SALT and user commands are enabled then, additionally, a `LINK` group of user commands are available.

 For performance and ease of debugging, we recommend avoiding the invocation of user commands under program control.
 Use the utility functions directly instead.